department-of-veterans-affairs/va.gov-cms/READMES/migrations-forms.md

   * If a row from the source disappears, the migration makes no change to existing nodes.

 ## Editorial
 There are fields on the "VA form" nodes that are not connected to the migration because they do not exist in the source.
 These fields can be edited as needed without being altered by subsequent runs of the migration.
 Fields that are controlled by the data in the source are not available to be edited.
 In the event of bad data from the source (a bad file name or title) a site administrator can edit the fields.
 These edits will be overwritten the next time the migration runs if the source row has changed.
-This logic is handled in [_vagov_consumers_modify_va_form_fields()](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/main/docroot/modules/custom/va_gov_consumers/va_gov_consumers.module#L109).
+This logic is handled in
+[_vagov_consumers_modify_va_form_fields()](https://github.com/department-of-veterans-affairs/va.gov-cms/blob/main/docroot/modules/custom/va_gov_consumers/va_gov_consumers.module#L109).

 [Forms management View](https://prod.cms.va.gov/admin/content/va-forms) can be used to see the status of forms.

-## CMS Forms Data to Lighthouse
+## CMS Forms Data to VA Forms API (Lighthouse)
 Lighthouse pulls data from the CMS nightly via GraphQL and makes it available to [form search "Find a VA form"](https://www.va.gov/find-forms/)Form search and other React widgets through the [VA Forms API](https://developer.va.gov/explore/vaForms/docs/vaForms?version=current)